Campus

 This program offers the option to complete a work term, providing valuable hands-on experience in your field of study.
 Students interested in completing a work term should apply to the PROGRAMNAME program.

 Students who select the work term stream will have the opportunity to participate in a work term(s) if eligibility requirements are maintained.
 Students will have the flexibility to transfer to the non-work term stream at any time.
 The work term(s) is similar in length to an academic semester and is typically a full-time position that may be paid or unpaid.
 The work term job search is student-driven and participation in the work term stream does not guarantee that a work position will be secured.
 However, students will receive guidance and support through in-class career workshops and one-on-one coaching to help prepare for the work term.
+Additional fees are required for those participating in the optional work term stream, regardless of success in securing a work position.
+For more information, see fee details.

 Work-Integrated Learning Model